Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Flow based Deep Reinforcement Learning for Routing and Spectrum Access

 The DQN is trained following the experience-replay technique as in \cite{DQN}, with uniform sampling from the replay buffer.
 The agent follows the \emph{$\epsilon$-greedy} \cite{epsilongreedy} policy to gather experiences for the replay buffer.
 More specifically, with probability $1-\epsilon$, the agent acts greedily according to the agent's current estimation of $\widetilde{Q}$: the action with the highest $\widetilde{Q}$ value across the $B$ frequency bands is selected (as in Fig.~\ref{fig:routemultibands}).
 With probability $\epsilon$, the agent selects a random node as the next hop and a random frequency band to reach that node.
 If the selected node is not within the $c$ strongest neighbors to the agent, we store a reprobing transaction.
 Together, this allows us to produce a series of agent transactions for routing from the source to the destination.
 Once a route is fully established, we compute the rewards as defined by the onward bottleneck SINR for each node in the route, and store the corresponding (state, action, reward) tuple in the replay buffer, which is used for subsequent DQN training.
 Note that since the agent is trained to work in one frequency band at a time, the state is a $4c$-vector and the action is a value in $\{1, \dots, c+1\}$.
 In case of greedy exploitation, we store the state vector for the frequency band in which the highest $\widetilde{Q}$ is achieved; in case of random exploration, we store the state vector for the randomly chosen frequency band.
 The same is true for the reprobe transactions.
 The entire process of DQN training with experience replay is illustrated in Fig.~\ref{fig:replay}.

-We also propose a slight variation at the end of the training process with experience replay to address the technical difficulty of using Monte-Carlo estimation for Q-learning.
+We also propose a slight variation at the end of the training process to address the technical difficulty of using Monte-Carlo estimation for Q-learning.
 Normally, when training using the $\epsilon$-greedy policy, the agent always has a small (but non-zero) $\epsilon$ value, even at the end of the training process.
-To ensure that the policy evaluation uses samples from the most up-to-date policy, we reset $\epsilon=0$ at the end of training, and let the agent further collect and train for an extended period of time, (which we refer to as the \emph{extended training}).
-With $\epsilon=0$, the agent's policy reduces to the most up-to-date greedy policy.
-Correspondingly, Monte-Carlo estimation based on samples generated in this manner provides a policy evaluation for the most up-to-date policy.
-This would then allow the policy iteration process to produce the final optimal policy for the agent.
+To ensure that the policy evaluation is based on the most up-to-date policy, we set $\epsilon=0$ at the end of training, and let the agent further collect samples and train for an extended period of time, (which we refer to as the \emph{extended training}).
+With $\epsilon=0$, the agent's sampling policy reduces to the deterministic $\widetilde{Q}$ value-based greedy policy.
+Correspondingly, the Monte-Carlo estimation from these collected samples provides the policy evaluation on this most up-to-date deterministic policy, based on which the policy improvement can be computed.
+As the result, the policy iteration process from the conventional Q-learning is correctly recovered\footnote{Normally, Q-learning is regarded as a close variant to value iteration.
+However, if we regard each update step in Q-learning as an approximate policy evaluation, then we can still analyze Q-learning based on the policy iteration framework.}.

 To showcase the generalization ability of our method, we only train the agent on one specific data flow during experience gathering.
 Specifically, we first use a simple \emph{closest-to-destination among the strongest neighbors} heuristic to produce routes of all but one data flow.
 We then assign the agent to the last flow to gather experiences and conduct training.
 As shown later in Section~\ref{sec:results}, such lightweight training strategy is already sufficient to produce an agent that generalizes well across all data flows as well as across different ad-hoc networks.
 It does not need to be re-trained when the network topology changes, unlike in methods such as in \cite{chang}.